-At over 981 acres (397 hectares), this protected area includes most of the west coast of West Caicos.
 Over a dozen poplar dive sites are found in the West Caicos Marine National Park, including many of the sheerest wall dive sites in the Turks and Caicos.
-It’s common for depths to start at about 45ft (14m) and fall away into the thousands.
-See Providenciales Diving for information on visiting these beautiful reefs.
+The drop-off at these sites are quite impressive, with 45ft (14m) depths falling away into the thousands.
+For information on experiencing these underwater sights and reefs, see Providenciales SCUBA Diving.

 As in any protected area in the Turks and Caicos, littering and any type of fishing are prohibited.
-Removal of any natural objects or historical artifacts is also illegal.
+Removal of any natural objects or historical artefacts is likewise illegal.